In addition to the Corporate Strategic Plan, the Township is guided by other medium to long-range plans in key areas.

-King Township Council adopted the Our King Official Plan on September 23, 2019.
-The intent of the Official Plan is to establish a comprehensive, long-term vision for the future of the Township as a whole and a detailed policy framework to guide growth and development in the Township’s Villages, Hamlets and rural area.
-The adopted Official Plan addresses the Township’s long-term planning requirements to the year 2031 and brings the Township into conformity with recent Provincial and upper-tier land use policy direction.
+The intent of the Official Plan is to establish a comprehensive, long-term vision for the future of the Township as a whole and a detailed policy framework to guide growth and development in the Township’s Villages, Hamlets, and rural area.
+The adopted Official Plan addresses the Township’s long-term planning requirements to the year 2031 and brought the Township into conformity with Regional and Provincial land use policy.

 The Parks and Forestry Services Master Plan identifies recommendations and action items based on current service levels requirements and service gaps/opportunities for changes to existing service levels, while also considering future needs.

 King Township prides itself on the parks, recreation and facility services that contribute many benefits to our citizens in the community.
 Citizens have access to a variety of programs, events, services and opportunities ranging from organized sports to music and food festivals.